A5 road upgrade report to be completed this year - planning official

 On Thursday, officials from the DfI said alternative schemes would only partly improve road safety and many accident blackspots would remain.

-If the Planning Appeals Commission approves the scheme contractors could begin work on the project in 2024.
+If the Planning Appeals Commission approves the scheme, contractors could begin work on the project in 2024.

 An official from the DfI said he was "very confident" the new road would be completed by 2028.